-The North Alabama Zoological Society EduZoocation is pleased to announce our 2021 Alabama Biodiversity Youth Art Contest, which is open to K-12 grade students—residing in the U.S.–including those who are homeschooled or belong to a youth/art program.
+The North Alabama Zoological Society (NALZS) EduZoocation is pleased to announce our 2022 Alabama Endangered Species Youth Art Contest, which is open to K-12 grade students—residing in the U.S.–including those who are homeschooled or belong to a youth/art program.
 The contest is an integral part of our education on the vast biodiversity in our lovely state.

-To be eligible, students’ artwork must depict a land or ocean-dwelling species that either lives in or migrates throughout Alabama and its waterways, or a plant/flower that is native to the State of Alabama, You can choose a species from one of these four groups:
+To be eligible, students’ artwork must depict a land or ocean-dwelling species that either lives in or migrates throughout Alabama and its waterways, or a plant/flower that is native to the State of Alabama and is endangered, you can choose a species from one of these four groups:

 Judges particularly appreciate artwork showing species in their habitats.
 Don’t forget about the plants that support all life!